BrandonHe/sdl_android_guides/docs/Remote Control/index.md

 ```
 #### Setting Data

-Of course, the ability to control these modules is the point of Remote Control (the hint is in the name :wink: ).
+Of course, the ability to set these modules is the point of Remote Control.
 Setting data is similar to getting it.
 Below is an example of setting `ClimateControlData`.

 ```java
     public void setInteriorVehicleData() {